vemonet/EmojiMart/README.md

 * 🍾 Built as a popup: quick invocation through your system custom shortcuts, and disappears when not needed, does not stay as a standalone window, does not run in the background
 * 🔎 Search text box automatically focused and ready to type when invoked
 * ⌨️ Can use the keyboard to navigate and select emojis
+* 🧠 Remembers your favorite emojis
-* ⚔️ Cross-platform, can be installed natively on Linux, MacOS, or Windows
+* ⚔️ Cross-platform, can be installed natively on Linux, MacOS, or Windows (although only tested on Linux at the moment)
 * 🧑‍🚀 Uses modern and flexible technologies (JSX for UI, Rust for cross-platform compilation, what else?), making it easier to maintain and build upon in the future
 * ✒️ Selected emoji automatically pasted to your currently focused app (on Linux X11 only)